iklam/iklam.github.io/_posts/2017-12-20-lambda-notes-003-invoke-dynamic.markdown

 In our example, our adapter `LambdaForm$MH001.linkToTargetMethod000_LL_V` takes in 2 object parameters:

 * The first parameter `p1` is the String `"yippee!"`
-  * This was pushed by our test program in `HelloInvoker.doit`
+  * This was pushed by our test program in `HelloInvoker.doit` with the `ldc` bytecode
 * The second parameter `p2` is a `DirectMethodHandle` that points to `HelloInvoke.callme`
   * This was pushed by `invokedynamic` as a trailing parameter